osl_dynamics.analysis.spectral#

 • sampling_frequency (float) – Sampling frequency in Hz.

-• w (float, optional) –
+• w (float, optional) – Number of oscillations in the Gaussian envelope.

 • standardize (bool, optional) – Should we standardize the data before calculating the wavelet?